NERC-CEH/modis_comp_demo/README.rst

 A brief demo of the process to derive May composites of MODIS NDVI and attribute landcover polygons with FOSS libs.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is an ipynb for both CEH land cover and 16 day data and one for corine and monthly data.
+There is an ipynb demo for both CEH land cover and 16 day data and one for Corine and monthly data.
+Both of course use gpkg subsets as the entire datasets would result in a fair wait (e.g. 6737558 features on CEH_lcm).

 It should be noted that the input rasters have already been averaged by NASA/USGS prior to the averaging below.